 Staff have reviewed the Sidewalk Prioritization Policy, Complete Streets Policy, Comprehensive Transportation Review, and Synthesis of Sidewalk Policies.
-Recommendations to update these policies are included as key action items in the recently approved Pedestrian Master Plan.
+Recommendations to update these policies are included as key action items in the approved Pedestrian Master Plan.

 Staff is currently working to prepare a new draft of the Comprehensive Transportation Review.
 Once complete, this draft will be shared with the Transportation and Mobility Commission.
 In addition to being included in the Pedestrian Master Plan, the Transportation and Mobility Commission have recommended that this policy be updated.
-Staff has also begun to the process to update the Sidewalk Prioritization Policy and has identified best practices and similar policies in the region that are used to identify which sidewalk gaps should be evaluated and constructed first.